pyrologic/pyrologjs/README.md

 ### TypeScript Example

-The whole module is written in TypeScript and be used in other TypeScript projects, of course.
-One should eplicitly import all relevant types:
+The whole module is written in TypeScript and can be used in other TypeScript projects, of course.
+One should explicitly import all relevant types:
 ```ts
 import { PyroLog, Logger, Level } from "@pyrologic/pyrologjs";
 ```

 The usage of TypeScript benefits from the availablity of all type definitions.

-The example code would be the same as above with one exception: It is not possible to use a plain JavaScrip object as configuration item.
+The example code would be the same as above with one exception: It is not possible to use a plain JavaScript object as configuration item.

 ## Advanced Features